-Even common rock salt, which sounds safe, can be harmful.
+Even common rock salt, which would appear to be safe, can be harmful.
 Prolonged exposure to rock salt can irritate your pet's paws, and if your pet eats too much of it, it can cause gastrointestinal issues.

-Always be careful to know what is in your ice melt and try not to over-apply it.
+Always be familiar with the ingredients in your ice melt and try not to over-apply it.

 For the environment

 That's a lot of salt.
-And it's not great for the environment.
+And the environmental effects of it need to be considered.

-Chemicals from de-icing products such as road salt can get caught in runoff and make their way into the soil and groundwater.
+Chemicals from deicing products such as road salt can enter runoff and make their way into the soil and groundwater.
 There, they can have negative impacts on the ecosystem.
-Chloride, which is a component of salt and is present in most ice melt, can be especially harmful.
+Chloride, a salt component present in most ice melt, can be especially harmful.

-Also, since salt and plants don't mix well, too much ice melt on your sidewalk can be harmful to your flower beds.
+Also, since salt and plants don't mix well, an over-application of ice melt on your sidewalks can harm your flower beds.

-Fun fact: Historians say that ancient conquerors, such as the Romans, would sprinkle salt on the fields in conquered lands to render them infertile and useless.
+Fun fact: Ancient conquerors such as the Romans would sprinkle salt on the fields in conquered lands to render them infertile and useless.

 Why are there different types of ice melt?

-Different types of ice melt work in different conditions.
-They all melt ice, but they are suitable for different situations.
+Different types of ice melt vary in performance according to the conditions.
+They will all do the job, but they are suitable for different situations.

 - Solid ice melt is often applied on top of existing snow and ice.
-It absorbs moisture, forms a brine, and works its way downwards, melting the ice and loosening the bonds between the ice and the ground surface.
-Solid ice melt needs moisture to work, so it may be slow in extremely cold temperatures.
+Absorbing moisture, it forms a brine and works its way downwards, melting the ice and loosening the bonds between the ice and the ground surface.
+Since solid ice melt needs moisture to work, its performance may disappoint in extremely cold temperatures.

 Solid ice melt can be applied by hand or with a sand or salt spreader.

-- Liquid ice melt is often applied before snow and ice to prevent it from forming and sticking to the ground surface.
-It is already in the brine form, so it works at colder temperatures than its solid counterparts.
+- Liquid ice melt is often applied in advance of the weather to prevent any snow or ice buildup.
+Since it is already in the brine form, it works at colder temperatures than its solid counterpart.

-Liquid ice melt can be applied with a hand sprayer or tanker truck.
+Liquid ice melt can be applied with a hand sprayer or, in commercial settings, a tanker truck.

 For a second example, some deicers are exothermic and some are endothermic:

-- Exothermic deicers release heat and melt ice very quickly and work great at very low temperatures.
+- Since Exothermic deicers release heat and melt ice very quickly, they work great at very low temperatures.
 Magnesium chloride and Calcium chloride are both exothermic.

 - Endothermic deicers need to draw some heat from their surroundings to dissolve.
-They are usually slower than exothermic deicers, especially in very cold conditions, when there is little moisture to help them dissolve.
+They are usually slower than exothermic deicers, especially in very cold conditions when there is little moisture to draw in.
 Rock salt, or Sodium chloride, is endothermic.

 4 Things to think about